-LITTLE ROCK, Ark. –The Independence Day holiday is typically among the busiest times of the year at the region’s lakes and rivers, and officials of the Army Corps of Engineers say they expect this year will be no exception.
+LITTLE ROCK, Ark. – Labor Day weekend is among the top three busiest weekends of the year at the region’s lakes and rivers, and officials of the Army Corps of Engineers say they expect this year will be no exception.
 However, they warn visitors to practice good water safety habits to avoid accidents that could result in serious injury or death.

 Corps park rangers caution that parks, lakes and rivers will be congested, and they ask visitors to be courteous while waiting at boat ramps, sharing beaches or traveling waterways.

 The park rangers say they expect everyone to obey boating laws, and law enforcement officers will be on the lookout.
-In addition, they urge people to go a step further during this busy weekend.
-Wearing a life jacket at all times, is the single most important step boaters can take to protect themselves.
+In addition, the park rangers urge people to go a step further during this busy weekend.
+They also say wearing a life jacket at all times, is the single most important step boaters can take to protect themselves.

 To help visitors make the right choice to wear a life jacket, the Corps’ Little Rock District is offering life jackets for temporary loan while you are visiting our parks in Arkansas and Missouri.

-Visitors who arrive at a Corps lake this Independence Day holiday who forget to bring or who do not own a life jacket can check with the gate attendant or a volunteer camp host upon arrival.
+Visitors who arrive at a Corps lake this Labor Day weekend who forget to bring or who do not own a life jacket can check with the gate attendant or a volunteer camp host upon arrival.

 The attendant may have a life jacket available for loan or may be able to direct the visitor to a nearby honor system loaner board.